 We invite you to come discover the vision and excitement at Baylor as we seek to fill the following positions in the College of Arts & Sciences, Department of Geology.

-SUBMISSION DEADLINE: Applications will be reviewed beginning immediately and will be accepted until the position is filled.
+SUBMISSION DEADLINE: Applications will be reviewed beginning November 3, 2014 and will be accepted until the position is filled.
+To ensure full consideration, application must be completed by November 17, 2014.

-APPLICATION PROCEDURE:Please submit a letter of application, current curriculum vitae, transcripts, and a description of your research plan and teaching philosophy.
+APPLICATION PROCEDURE:Please submit a letter of application, current curriculum vitae, and official transcripts.
 Include names, addresses, and phone numbers of three individuals from whom you have requested letters of recommendation to:

 One Bear Place #97354